EBMCalculator/ebmcalculator.github.io/privacy-policy.md

       <p><strong>Local Data Storage:</strong><br>
       Saved results are stored locally on your device and are not shared with third parties.</p>
       <p><strong>No Internet Connectivity Required:</strong><br>
-      The app functions entirely offline and does not transmit data to external servers.</p>
+      The core functionality of the app works entirely offline and does not transmit data to external servers.
+However, an optional feature allows users to fetch citation information from PubMed by entering a PMID.
+This feature uses a secure connection to the NCBI eUtils API.
+No personal data is transmitted&mdash;
+only the user-provided PMID is included in the request.</p>
     </div>
   </div>